Roddy McDowall: Personal life

+McDowall was in a relationship with American actor Montgomery Clift for several years in the early 1950s.
+McDowall was introduced to Clift by Elizabeth Taylor.
+During the two-and-a-half years that Clift stayed away from films, McDowall's career was nonexistent.
+He devoted himself entirely to Clift and moved from Los Angeles to New York to be closer to his idol.
+Reportedly, McDowall attempted suicide after their breakup.
+Nevertheless, he showed no bitterness and also remained one of Clift's loyal friends.
+McDowall starred with Clift in his final picture, The Defector.
+Clift later stated that he could never have finished the film without McDowall's moral support.

 Death

-On 3 October 1998, at age 70, McDowall died of lung cancer at his home in Studio City, California.
-His body was cremated and his ashes were scattered into the Pacific Ocean on 7 October 1998 off Los Angeles County.
+In April 1998, McDowall was diagnosed with pancreatic cancer.
+He died of the disease at his home in Studio City, California, on 3 October 1998, at age 70.
+His body was cremated and his ashes were scattered into the Pacific Ocean on 7 October 1998, off Los Angeles County.
 Dennis Osborne, a screenwriter, had cared for McDowall in his final months, and was quoted as saying, "It was very peaceful.
 It was just as he wanted it.
 It was exactly the way he planned."